CreativeInquiry/PEmbroider/API.md

 ### `void rectMode(int mode)`
 ```
-Modifies the location from which rectangles are drawn by changing the way in which parameters given to
+Modifies the location from which rectangles are drawn by changing the way in which parameters given to rect() are intepreted.
 ```
 |parameter|description|
 |---|---|
 |`j`|```Same as Processing rectMode, this can be RADIUS, CENTER, CORNER, CORNERS etc. ```|

+**return** `ellipseMode `